spiffe/spiffe.io/content/downloads/_index.md

 * The SPIRE source code as a zip file
 * The SPIRE source code as a tarball

+Starting with SPIRE v0.10.0, an additional `spire-extras` tarball is available that contains the following binaries:

+* OIDC Discovery Provider
+* Kubernetes Workload Registrar

 ## SPIRE releases

 {{< releases >}}